Trying Personal Injury Cases

 It is important to acknowledge that this prejudice exists.
 It is important for a lawyer to instill confidence in insurance adjusters, other attorneys, judges, mediators and jurors that the client's personal injury case is not one of the bad apples.
 How do we do that?

 Well, for one, we are very selective about the injury cases we accept.
-We prefer to focus on the quality of our cases instead of quantity of cases.
+We prefer to focus on high quality cases instead of a high quantity of cases.
 This helps give our firm a reputation that the cases it handles are serious and genuine.
 Of course, this can make obtaining a fair settlement much easier.

 If a fair settlement is not offered, then trial becomes necessary.
 Thankfully, our justice system allows us to participate in who gets selected to serve as jurors.
 During this process, we interview potential jurors in detail to determine which ones may harbor an unfair prejudice towards personal injury cases as a whole.

-It does no good to ask a question like "does anyone here think all injury cases are exaggerated?"
-Essentially no potential jurors (except those simply trying to escape jury duty) would openly admit to such an obviously unfair bias.
+It does no good to ask potential jurors a question like "does anyone here think all injury cases are exaggerated?"
+Essentially no one (except those simply trying to escape jury duty) would openly admit to such an obviously unfair bias.
 They will, however, honestly answer less direct questions that can reveal an underlying prejudice.
 This is where skill, finesse and experience are absolutely necessary.

 There are a lot of nuances to this business.
 It took us many years to learn them.
 Simply put, it is vitally important for a personal injury lawyer to have the experience, skill and legal knowledge to effectively try and case.